add-ons/service.iptv.manager/README.md

 Two formats are supported, and they are auto-detected.

 #### M3U
-This is a normal `m3u` playlist as documented by IPTV Simple [here](https://github.com/kodi-pvr/pvr.iptvsimple/blob/Matrix/README.md#m3u-format-elements).
+This is a normal M3U playlist as documented by IPTV Simple [here](https://github.com/kodi-pvr/pvr.iptvsimple/blob/Matrix/README.md#m3u-format-elements).

-#### JSON
+#### JSON-M3U
-This is a `json` format to more easily define your channels without having to create a `m3u` playlist.
+This is a JSON format to more easily define your channels without having to create a M3U playlist.
+It is documented at: https://github.com/add-ons/service.iptv.manager/wiki/JSON-M3U-format

 ```json
 {